Allah determines who becomes President — Imam Onike

 Similarly, Our Noble Prophet Muhammad (SAW) says: “If one of you makes a wish, then be careful what he wishes for.
 He does not know what will be decreed of his wishes.”

-Based on all these, I am looking forward to peaceful elections, a successful transition to a new democratic government and further deepening of democracy and freedom to choose leaders, which will give birth to a greater Nigeria, God willing.
+Based on all these, I am looking forward to peaceful elections, a successful transition to a new democratic government that will further deepen our democracy.
+The election will no doubt give birth to a greater Nigeria, God willing.

 With the believe that Allah gives power to whom He wills, what is your take on the direction taken so far by the major presidential flag-bearers such as Asiwaju Ahmed Bola Tinubu (APC), Alhaji Atiku Abubakar (PDP), Mr. Peter Obi (LP), Alhaji Rabiu Musa Kwankanso (NNPP) and Prince Adewole Adebayo (SDP)?